Marmikuu/system-idenfitication/README.md

 Why learning system identification?
 Because it will come in handy in my other projects which use "model-based" approach:

--State of Charge (SoC) Estimation with EKF
+- State of Charge (SoC) Estimation with EKF

 - My final year project of which part is comparision of different automatic control algorithms implemented on a PLC controller - it's easier to identify model and then develop software with simulation.
 Then I validate the control software on the real plant;